Complete Guide to Snake Plant Care: Growing Snake Plants Indoors

 How Much Light Do Snake Plants Need?

-From experience, I find that snake plants grown in a northern latitude with less intense sunlight can grow on a window sill in full sun throughout the year, whereas if you live in a much hotter Southern climate with more intense sunshine then the snake plant can slightly scorch brown due to a combination of sun and heat stress.
+Pro tip: From experience, I find that snake plants grown in a northern latitude with less intense sunlight can grow on a window sill in full sun throughout the year, whereas if you live in a much hotter Southern climate with more intense sunshine, then the snake plant can slightly scorch brown due to a combination of sun and heat stress.

-So if you live in an area such as Southern California I would recommend moving your snake plant preemptively to an area of morning sun with shade in the midday and afternoon to prevent scorching the snake plant.
+So, if you live in an area such as Southern California, I would recommend moving your snake plant preemptively to an area of your home with morning sun with shade in midday and afternoon to prevent scorching the snake plant.

 Best Temperature and Humidity for Growing Snake Plants Indoors

-Snake plants are my personal houseplant of choice for air-conditioned rooms as they can tolerate the fluctuation in temperature and humidity far better the other houseplants.
+Snake plants are my personal houseplant of choice for air-conditioned rooms as they can tolerate the fluctuation in temperature and humidity far better than other popular houseplants!

 You do not have to make any special provisions for snake plants when it comes to humidity as it is well adapted to living in dry air when indoors.